-Webhook Attribute Blocklists
+Webhook Blocklists

-If you don't want certain information to get to your server, you can filter out information via Webhooks attribute blocklists.
+If you don't want certain information to get to your server, you can filter out information via Webhooks blocklists.
 To view and edit a particular blocklist, visit your Webhooks page in the Dashboard and click into a particular webhook to view its configuration.

 Example